 The Maltipoo’s Grooming

 The Maltipoo is called the “designer dog” because their grooming is intended to be super high quality, just like their owner.
 Teacups also make the best groomers because of their unique tail, making them the ideal tool to groom them.
-They Make A Shiba Look Slow A shiba Inu can be extremely fast on the track, so it’s hard to imagine a miniature maltipoo being faster than them.
 However, a Maltipoo is made for speed, making it faster than a Maltipoo without a Grooming.
-Teacup Maltipoos Are Funny Teacup Maltipoos get lots of attention because of their little butts, adorable floppy ears, and cute little faces.
+Teacup Maltipoos get lots of attention because of their little bodies, adorable floppy ears, and cute little faces.

 The Maltipoo’s Health Problems

 Teacup maltipoos are very cute but they are also very fragile.
 This is one of the many reasons why you should never keep a teacup maltipoo as a baby.
 Fortunately, teacup maltipoos are normally born with good health and as they grow older, their problems usually subside.
 They should not be kept if they show any of the following symptoms: Cough Runny nose Fevers Cuts or bruises on their ears Teacup Maltipoos Are Good Balance Hoppers Teacup maltipoos have an ideal amount of heart and kidney (which means they have excellent cardiovascular and respiratory systems) and there is no mineral imbalance in their body.
 This is thanks to the healthy bones and teeth that the Maltipoos grow in.